imazen/resizer-web/content/plugins/bundles.md

 ## Performance Bundle

-The Performance bundle cost $249 for an enterprise-wide license, or $99 for a personal license.
+The Performance bundle costs $249 for an enterprise-wide license, or $99 for a personal license.

 Included: